solid-contrib/information/decision-making-processes.md

 A [list of the current Solid Panel members](https://github.com/solid/information/blob/master/solid-panel.md) can be found.

 ## Mandate
-The Solid Panel give advice that shape the future of the project.
+The Solid Panel gives advice that shapes the future of the project.
 The Solid Panel are expected to act as role models acting as custodians of Solid on behalf of all those who rely on Solid.
-The Solid Team will intervene where neccessary, in online conversations or at official Solid Events on the rare occasions that a situation arises that requires intervention.
+The Solid Panel will intervene where neccessary, in online conversations or at official Solid Events on the rare occasions that a situation arises that requires intervention.

 ## Requirements
 The Solid Panel consists of